Zen the Intergalactic Ninja: Other media

+Film

 In February 1992, it was reported both a feature film and animated TV series based on Zen were in development.

 In December 1994, Brian Yuzna was set to direct a $6 million Zen the Intergalactic Ninja movie for Sceneries Entertainment and producer Philippe Diaz from a script by Chris Solimine.
 In June 1998, it was reported that filming on Zen the Intergalactic Ninja would take place during Summer of that year with CinéGroupe having since joined as a producer on the film, which was targeting a 1999 release date.
+In January 2002, Sceneries ceased operation with the film left unproduced.